csci0467-f24/web-cs467-f24/content/challenges/challenge02.md

 ### Revisions

-If you revise your submission, please add a _dated_ addition to your reflection that describes what has been changed.
+If you revise your submission, please add a _dated_ addition to your reflection that describes what has been changed and resubmit it.

 ## Submitting